-This 12-credit online certificate provides students with an interdisciplinary approach to develop innovative solutions and improve current practices in health policy, clinical practice, data security, and biomedical and health information systems.
+This 9-credit online certificate provides students with an interdisciplinary approach to develop innovative solutions and improve current practices in healthcare operations, decision-making, policy, clinical practice, biomedical and health information systems, and data security.

 Applicants must possess a bachelor's degree and may be admitted any term—fall, spring, or summer.
 Further detail, including tuition and costs, is provided at uwinformatics.wisc.edu.

-Admission Process - Capstone Certificate students are admitted as University Special students by Adult Career and Special Student Services (ACSSS): http://continuingstudies.wisc.edu/advising/apply.htm.
-An application is received and processed by ACSSS with final decision held for approval by the Clinical & Health Informatics Program Director.
+Admission Process - Capstone Certificate students are admitted as University Special students by Adult Career and Special Student Services (ACSSS): https://acsss.wisc.edu/apply/.
+An application is received and processed by ACSSS with a final decision held for approval by the Administrative Program Director for Clinical & Health Informatics.

 Applicants must meet the minimum requirements for admission to Graduate Programs & Services at the University of Wisconsin–Madison (https://grad.wisc.edu/apply/requirements/) as well as the following program requirements:

-- 2 Letters of Recommendation - must address applicant’s professional capacity
+- 2 Letters of Recommendation - must address the applicant’s professional capacity

 - Personal Statement - describing the role of the Capstone Certificate in the applicant’s professional goals.
 If there is no previous academic or career experience in health, information technology, or similar fields, the statement must provide a plan for how program knowledge will be applied professionally.